From-The-Ashes/PilotProject/README.md

 PilotProject could not be compiled.
 Try rebuilding from source manually.
 ____________________________________________________________________________

-This issue has not been reliably solved, though sometimes verifying your Unreal files and restarting the computer will make it work.
+This typically means you have not installed Visual Studio Community (https://visualstudio.microsoft.com/vs/community/) Install, when it asks what packages/functions you want, select Unreal and finish installation.

 Discord server: https://discord.gg/HxHxVSNCDT (Permalink) Do not invite non-members of the project team.
 This link should only be used by alt accounts or new accounts of existing members.